luikyv/go-oidc/README.md

 Make sure the `GOBIN` environment variable is set.

 ## To Do's
-* Tell the use what he needs to provide?
+* Tell the user what he needs to provide?
 * What if I want to use Gin?
 * Don't use the default http client.
 * revoke by jti.